 New employees are employed as Clerk I. The Clerk II is a promotion from within the city's current employees.

-Animal control officers are used to enforce laws pertaining to animals, pickup and care for stray or injured animals, and to dispose of dead animals.
-Full and part-time employees are used.
+Animal control officers enforce laws pertaining to animals, pick up and care for stray or injured animals, and dispose of dead animals.
+Employees are both full and part-time.

 Park rangers patrol parks, enforce park regulations, and provide services to the Parks and Recreation Department.
-Full and part-time employees are used.
+Employees are both full and part-time.

-Police Service Aides (PSA) are available to assist various components and employees in accomplishing a variety of routine tasks that do not require a law enforcement commission, but may require specialized training or a security clearance.
+Police Service Aides (PSA) assist various components and employees in accomplishing a variety of routine tasks that do not require a law enforcement commission but may require specialized training or a security clearance.